Colorado Parenting Time Contempt

 - Read the parenting plan and order sections that define time, exchanges, and notice.

-- Build a dated, neutral log using /guides/contempt-enforcement-parenting-time rather than venting in texts.
+- Build a dated, neutral log using Contempt, enforcement, and parenting time (national guide) rather than venting in texts.

 - Consider child-focused repair options where appropriate; safety issues may change priorities.